murphyo/mobile-asset-generator/ReadMe.markdown

 _Asset Consolidator_
 This service moves all files from subdirectories into root directory

+_Merge Folders_
+Merges the contents of folders with the same name

 ####Automating Your Workflow

 **Initial Asset Setup**
-This method allows supplies a single file to update dimensions and colors easily, while also creating those 3x graphics with a few clicks.
+This method utilizes a single file to control dimensions, colors, and naming easily, while also generating 3x/4x graphics.

 1. Consolidate your assets into a single Illustrator document using multiple artboards, saving this file as 'assets.eps'
-2. Rename each Artboard what you want that asset to be named
+2. Name each Artboard as desired
-3. File > Export to a new directory named 'assets', using 'Format: PNG' and select 'Use Artboards'
+3. File > Export to a new directory named 'assets'
+	- 'Format: PNG'
+	- Select 'Use Artboards'
-4. Select 'Resolution: Other' and set to '216 PPI', which is three times the standard 72
+4. Select 'Resolution: Other'
+	- Set to '216 PPI' for iOS (3x 72dpi)
+	- Set to '288 PPI' for Android (4x 72dpi)

 **Creating Assets**
-Once your assets are in a common directory, you will be able to use the Photoshop actions and scripts to get them ready for production.
+Once your assets are in a common directory, the Photoshop actions and scripts will generate the assets for production.

-1. Right click on the initial 'assets' directory and run Service > Strip Asset Prefix (This will remove the 'assets_' prefix from all of your files)
+1. Command click on the initial 'assets' directory and run Service > Strip Asset Prefix, which will remove the 'assets_' prefix from all of your files.
-2. Open Photoshop
+2. Open Photoshop.
 3. File > Automate > Batch
+	1. 'Set: Asset Automator'.
-4. Select 'Set: Asset Automator', 'Action: Create iOS Assets' or 'Create Android Assets', 'Source: Folder', select your initial setup directory with your 3x assets
+	2. 'Action: Create iOS Assets' or 'Create Android Assets'.
+	3. 'Source: Folder' - Select your initial setup directory with your assets.
+	4. 'Destination' - Select the same 'Source' directory.
-5. Press OK (This will run the scripts on all of your assets in your folder, creating a directory for each with the properly name assets in each)
+	5. Press OK, which will run the scripts on all of your assets in your folder, creating a directory for each with the properly name assets in each.
-6. Right click on the parent directory and run Service > Cleanup Orignal Assets
+5. Command click on the parent directory and run Service > Cleanup Orignal Assets, which will remove the original assets.

 _For iOS you may want all of your assets combined into a single directory instead of separated into their own sub-directories_

-1. Right click on the parent directory and run Service > Asset Consolidator
+1. Right click on the parent directory and run Services > Asset Consolidator.

+_For Android you may want all of your assets combined into a single set of the size class directories instead of separated into their own sub-directories_

+1. Create a new directory for the consolidated assets.
+2. Select all of the auto-generated directories in the assets directory and run Services > Merge Directories.
+3. Select the newly created directory as the destination.

 **Creating App Icons**